 Approach your career like you do your research; you wouldn't start a brand new project without searching the existing literature and hearing what experts have to say, would you?

 Roles and careers are so diverse that it's impossible to get a full picture of all the positions that exist now, even less the ones that will be available in the future.
 A great way to identify potential career options is to see what other people in similar situations have done with their lives...
 And remain open to all opportunities!

 Talking to people do not only provide insight into their roles but also how they got there, which can prove invaluable and demystify the process; if they did it and are happy, why not you?

-- Career Exploration Interviews: these monthly 1h online interviews include two former postdocs or PhD students discussing their careers in or out of academia (succesfully run in the MHLS Faculty in 2020-21; plan to resume across Faculties in 2022)
+- Career Insight Interviews: these 1h online interviews include two former postdocs or PhD students discussing their careers in or out of academia (these are advertised in the PDC update emails and social media)

 - Postdoc Group Mentoring